Matthew

 Notable Cases

-R v B Successfully defended a soldier charged with sexual assault having won a contested s.41 application on the issue of the manner of consent.
+R v LCpl B Defended a soldier charged with sexual assault having won a contested s.41 application on the issue of the manner of consent.
+B was acquitted.

-R v H Successfully defended a soldier in a case of GBH, where service injuries had led to memory loss of the incident concerned.
+R v LCpl H Represented a soldier charged with GBH where Service injuries had led to memory loss of the incident concerned.
+H was acquitted.

-R v M Successfully secured the quashing of a soldier’s conviction for administering a noxious substance having identified failures in the judge advocate’s summing up.
+R v Pte Murphy [2020] EWCA Crim 1898 Instructed after conviction.
+M’s conviction for administering a noxious substance was quashed after failures in the judge advocate’s summing up were identified.

 Civil Litigation